 || One Hundred Years of Quilts.
 Bonnie Dwyer, the Quilt

-quilts, using at least 25 quilts from her collection.
-After the talk, Bonnie
+of quilts, using at least 25 quilts from her collection.
+After the talk,

-will be available to identify quilts that participants bring.
-Come have tea
+Bonnie will be available to identify quilts that participants bring.
+Come

-with us and meet Bonnie and other quilters.
-Sponsored by the Thomaston Historical
+have tea with us and meet Bonnie and other quilters.
+Sponsored by the Thomaston

-and Fire Places.
-Mason and speaker, Rich Irons, will tell the story of how
+Chimneys and Fire Places.
+Mason and speaker, Rich Irons, will tell the story

 |Tuesday, October 14th at 7:30 P.M.||Evolution